franioli/impreproc/README.md

 # impreproc

-Python scripts for batch renaming large datasets of images, e.g., acquired by several UAVs photogrammetric flights with DJI drones.
+`impreproc` allows for performing several pre-processing operations on large datasets of images, e.g., acquired by several UAVs photogrammetric flights, in batch mode.
 ## Installation

 Clone the repository